StudioEtrange/docker-sabnzbd/README.md

 ## Version and Tag

 * Each tag is a different version of Sabnzbd
-* latest is the lastest Sabznbd version availaible through this repository
+* latest is the latest sabznbd version available through this repository
 * 0.7.x is the development version from sabnzbd git repository

 ## Instruction